1337 Mission Avenue, Carmichael, CA 95608

 Meditation and Worship 9:30 am to 10:30 am.

-Booklets containing the lyrics to the songs sung at Sunday morning worship and vesper services are available at the foyer.
+Booklets containing the lyrics of the songs sung at Sunday morning worship and vesper services are available at the foyer.

 Sunday Lectures: 11:00 am